-At the end of the day (after 3.30pm) participants can also receive free entry to our latest exhibition: Tudors to Windsors: British Royal Portraits.
+After 3.30pm, participants are welcome to see the Armada Portrait of Elizabeth I, have a tour of the Queen’s House and receive free entry to our latest exhibition: Tudors to Windsors: British Royal Portraits.

 This event takes place at the National Maritime Museum, the Queen’s House and surrounds.
 Keynote speeches and teacher presentations will be livestreamed from our lecture theatre and film recordings made available on request after the event.
 Each element of the programme will comply with government COVID-19 guidance relevant at the time.
 Should government guidance prohibit gathering in person, there will be digital recordings and webinars instead.

 Bird la Bird is a performer who straddles comedy and performance art.
 Bird creates performative tours and lectures about LGBTQI+ history that focus on working class experience and the history of the British Empire.